FLASHGUN LIGHT COMPARISON

 The second graph below compares all flashguns when set to give the maximum power.
 All flashguns loose power as the light is spread wider, but the less the light falls off, the less steep the slope of the graph, the more even the illumination.

-Results and measurements were in no way manipulated or biased toward a single product - we have objectively measured light output from underwater flashguns.
+STATEMENT OF AUTHENTICITY: Results and measurements were in no way manipulated or biased toward a single product - we have objectively measured light output from underwater flashguns.
 All relevant testing equipment and procedures are described above.
 If you have any questions regarding the results please do not hesitate to contact us.